juliangonzalez02/azure-sentinel-threat-simulation/automation/playbooks-severe-events.md

 - Sample payload mappings are annotated inside each JSON file.

 ## Next Steps
-Now that we've automated security events to alert the security team, next we will create [playbooks](/playbooks-severe-events.md) that Sentinel will run to automatically contain and resolve security events.
+Now that we've created automated playbooks that Sentinel will run to contain and resolve severe security events, next we shall begin testing our security posture through simulating various common TTPs against the Windows VM we previously onboarded to our Azure environment.

 **References:**
 * Link to playbook